stronnag/msp_set_rx/README.md

 set receiver_type = MSP
 ```

-The machine is in a state that will arm. https://github.com/iNavFlight/inav/wiki/%22Something%22-is-disabled----Reasons
+The vehicle must be in a state that will allow arming: [iNav wiki article](https://github.com/iNavFlight/inav/wiki/%22Something%22-is-disabled----Reasons).

 ## Building